fyrox-book/fyrox-book.github.io/src/fyrox/scripting/plugin.md

     pub lag: &'b mut f32,
     pub serialization_context: &'a Arc<SerializationContext>,
     pub window: &'a Window,
-    pub sound_engine: SoundEngineHelper<'a>,
 }
 ```

-- `scenes` - should be used to manage game scenes, an example of scene loading is given in the previous code snipped in
+- `scenes` - a scene container, could be used to manage game scenes - add, remove, borrow.
+An example of scene loading
-`Game::new()` method.
+is given in the previous code snippet in `Game::new()` method.
-- `resource_manager` - is used to load external resources (scenes, models, textures, animations, source, etc.) from
+- `resource_manager` - is used to load external resources (scenes, models, textures, animations, sound buffers, etc.) from
-different sources (disk, network storage, etc.)
+different sources (disk, network storage on WebAssembly, etc.)
 - `user_interface` - use it to create user interface for your game, the interface is scene-independent and will remain
 the same even if there are multiple scenes created.
 - `renderer` - can be used to add custom rendering techniques, change quality settings, etc.
-- `dt` - a time passed since last frame.
+- `dt` - a time passed since the last frame.
 The actual value is implementation-defined, but on current implementation it
-is equal to 1/60 of second and does not change event if the frame rate is changing.
+is equal to 1/60 of a second and does not change event if the frame rate is changing (the engine stabilizes update rate
+for the logic).
 - `lag` - a reference to the time accumulator, that holds remaining amount of time that should be used to update a plugin.
 A caller splits `lag` into multiple sub-steps using `dt` and thus stabilizes update rate.
 The main use of this variable,
 is to be able to reset `lag` when you're doing some heavy calculations in a game loop (i.e. loading a new level) so the
 engine won't try to "catch up" with all the time that was spent in heavy calculation.
-- `serialization_context` - it can be used to register script and custom scene nodes constructors and at runtime.
+- `serialization_context` - it can be used to register scripts and custom scene nodes constructors at runtime.
-- `window` - main application window, you can use it to change title, resolution, etc.
+- `window` - main application window, you can use it to change title, screen resolution, etc.
-- `sound_engine` - sound engine allows you to change global sound parameters, such as master gain, etc.

 ## Editor and Plugins